Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

 ### Joint Type

-Not valid if the jigsaw is facing horizontal, only vertical jigsaws can have this.
+Not valid if the jigsaw is aligned horizontally, only vertical jigsaws can have this.

 If the jigsaw is facing up and "rollable" is selected, the piece will select a random rotation to place the jigsaws.